sidney/docker-spamassassin-tester/README.md

-# docker-perl-tester
+# docker-spamassassin-tester fork of docker-perl-tester

-This repo is used to build Perl Docker images with various pre-installed bits:
+(From README, needs updating for fork) This repo is used to build Perl Docker images with various pre-installed bits:

 - the `aspell` and `aspell-en` packages
 - `cpanminus`